Belodri/Orbital-Mini-Sandbox/notes.md

 - 17/06/2025 - Refactored memory layout to a C# SSOT; created build tool (TsTypeGen) for automatic TypeScript type generation; completed major PDD update.
 - 20/06/2025 - Began WebApp scaffolding; Added fatal error handling UI & styles to WebApp; Added AppShell class with basic initialization and logging
 - 21/06/2025 - Added and tested Notification class for WebApp; Updated build tools to add WebApp styles; Updated PDD.
+- 23/06/2025 - Fixed formatting issues with TsTypeGen tool; Added Preset system; discovered major performance issue on Firefox (not present on Chrome; likely to do with shared memory management) and started investigating solutions